Services

 Quality education for all

-For 70 years, the BOCES model has proven to be a cost-effective method to ensure compliance with state mandates and has supported local and regional innovation.
+Since 1948, the BOCES model has proven to be a cost-effective method to ensure compliance with state mandates and has supported local and regional innovation.
 It has been said, in light of today’s fiscal environment, that if BOCES did not exist, they would need to be invented.